-We aim to provide a high standard of service for everyone, but if you feel things have gone wrong with part of our work then we have a formal process to ensure your complaint is handled fairly.
+We aim to provide a high standard of service for everyone, but if you feel things have gone wrong with part of our work or how you have been dealt with then we have a process to ensure your complaint is handled appropriately and fairly.

-We do not always get things right and you may feel unhappy with the service that you received.
+We do not always get things right and you may feel unhappy with how you have been dealt with.

-If you consider the standard of service you received from us warrants a formal complaint, we would like to hear from you.
+If the standard of service you have received from us has fallen short, we would like to hear from you.
 We will carefully review your concern and where we can we will put things right.
 If we can’t, we will explain why and apologise when we have been at fault.

-Your complaints, compliments and suggestions will help us to improve our services, so let us know your views.
+Your complaints, compliments and suggestions will help us to improve how we deal with you, so let us know your views.

 Complaints about other services

-Please note that we are unable to investigate complaints about services we don't provide ourselves.
+Please note that we are unable to investigate complaints about services we haven’t provided to you.

 The NHS provides the overwhelming majority of sexual health services in the United Kingdom.
 Please therefore take a moment to check who provides the service you wish to complain about on the NHS website.
 If it is the NHS, you can find more information about how to make a complaint about their service.